 Will the Big Lunch be partnering with The Great Get Together again this year?

 The Big Lunch is the UKs annual get-together for neighbours.
 Since 2009 we have been working to create opportunities for neighbours to come together and build community connections, so it made sense for The Big Lunch to support the first Great Get Together weekend in 2017.
-This year, The Big Lunch is returning to its annual date of the first Sunday in June (Sunday 3 June 2018).
+This year, The Big Lunch is returning to its annual date of the first weekend in June (1-2 June 2019).

-We want as many people as possible to experience the benefits of getting to know their neighbours and making community connections, so sign up to receive your free Big Lunch pack and bring your neighbours together to share food, friendship and fun.
+We want as many people as possible to experience the benefits of getting to know their neighbours and making community connections, so join in and bring your neighbours together to share food, friendship and fun.

-The Great Get Together weekend is taking place later in 2018.
-We are so excited that there is another moment for communities to come together, as it brings us a step closer to reaching our goal of building community spirit and stronger relationships that last throughout the year!
+We are so excited that there are more moments for communities to come together, as it brings us a step closer to reaching our goal of building community spirit and stronger relationships that last throughout the year!